spryker/spryker-docs/docs/dg/dev/architecture/coding-conventions.md

 **Guidelines**
 - A typical use-case is to define `preSave()` or `postSave()` methods in the `Entity` object.
 - It is recommended to define manager classes instead of overloading the `Entity` with complex or context-specific logic.
-- `Entities` SHOULD NOT leak outside the module's persistence layer.
+- `Entities` should not leak outside the module's persistence layer.

 **Example**